Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

 2. Click the *Unassigned* drop-down list.
     All users registered in the current instance are displayed in the list.

-3. Select the user to whom you want to assign the task.
+3. Select the user to whom you want to assign the task(s).

 4. Click the [ASSIGN] button.
     The username of the new responsible user is displayed as assignee in the *Assignee* column of the selected task(s).